Łukasz Jarosiński: Club career

-On 17 December 2013, Jarosinski signed a three year contract with Norwegian first division club Hønefoss BK.
+On 17 December 2013, he signed a three-year contract with fellow Norwegian First Division club Hønefoss BK.

-On 31 July 2015, Jarosinski was signed by Norwegian Tippeligaen club Strømsgodset Toppfotball for an undisclosed sum, as a replacement for reserve goalkeeper Anders Gundersen, who had gone on loan.
+On 31 July 2015, Jarosiński was signed by Tippeligaen club Strømsgodset Toppfotball for an undisclosed sum, as a replacement for reserve goalkeeper Anders Gundersen, who had gone on loan.

-On 18 January 2017 Jarosinski was signed by then 2. divisjon club Hamarkameratene, where he helped to win the club promotion to the Norwegian First Division.
+On 18 January 2017, Jarosiński was signed by then 2. divisjon club Hamarkameratene, where he helped to win the club promotion to the Norwegian First Division.
 At Hamarkameratene he regularly started as the first choice goalkeeper.

 He then joined the Faroese champions KÍ Klaksvík for half a season.

-After an unsuccessful return to HamKam, on 30 December 2021 he became the goalkeeping coach for Vålerenga.
+Following an unsuccessful return to HamKam, Jarosiński became the goalkeeping coach for Vålerenga's youth teams on 30 December 2021.

+After being promoted to the first team staff in July 2024, he joined Vålerenga's roster in October 2024 following Jacob Storevik's departure on loan to Viking.